Did you overdo it and now you’re feeling uncomfortable? Need to get rid of bloat fast?

 - Green tea – anti-inflammatory for your system

 - Pure water; at least 2-4 liters a day – flushes excess fluid and food from intestines

 - Electrolytes – rebalances your system so you don’t retain water, reduces cravings

 For most of us, our first instinct when feeling bloated is to hit the couch and settle in with Netflix until the feeling passes.

 That will only prolong the pain and discomfort.

 You need to get moving as soon as you finish that bloat-inducing meal.
 You’ll feel 100x better than your couch potato strategy.

-- Exercise stimulates your intestines so they can start contracting properly again– and you can move that brick of food out of your system.
+- Exercise stimulates your intestines so they can start contracting properly again– and food can move out of your system.

-- As your exercising muscles contract, they literally squeeze out all the extra fluid that has settled in your extremities.
+- As your exercising muscles contract, they squeeze out excess fluid from your tissues.

-- Movement also gets your lymph circulating so toxins can be removed and excreted, normalizing your body faster.
+- Movement also gets your lymph circulating so toxins can be removed and excreted.